tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <compare>
 <james {% include timecode %}>

-<mark>There appears to have been an additional, deep-rooted dogma at work that doomed efforts by gay men to associate with <mark fc=false>anyone but each other.</mark> <mark>Hoess insisted, albeit wrongfully, that "even if they were in poor physical shape, they always had to indulge thei vice."
+<mark>There appears to have been an additional, deep-rooted dogma at work that doomed efforts by gay men to associate with</mark> <mark stat:id="inverse" id="associated" fc=false>anyone but each other.</mark> <mark>Hoess insisted</mark>, albeit wrongfully, <mark>that "even if they were in poor physical shape, they always had to indulge their vice."
 It wasn’t only Hoess and other SS rulers who presumed that homosexuals always had sex on their minds and were forever bent on seducing heterosexuals.
 The straight inmates themselves also tended to regard gays as men for whom nothing was more important than their genitalia.
 After all, that was why they were jailed, that was what distinguished them from all other prisoners.
 In the camps, with no women present, even the political prisoners worried that the situation offered the gays too many opportunities to approach sex-starved males.
 Such contact, in turn, was likely to lead to private relationships, perhaps even with Kapos or guards, which might endanger the solidarity of the antifascist coalition.
 Thus, when gay inmates tried to join a clandestine camp committee, they were rejected.
-Both Nazi overseers and their prisoners</mark> looked down on the men with the pink triangles and sought to make their lives as miserable as possible.
+Both Nazi overseers and their prisoners</mark> looked down on <mark>the men with the pink triangles</mark> and sought to make their lives as miserable as possible.

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.165-166" %}>

-<mark>There appears to have been an additional, deep-rooted folkloric dogma at work that doomed efforts by gays to associate with one another or with their fellow sufferers.
-In his reminiscences, Hoess observed that “even if they were in poor physical shape, they always had to indulge their vice.”
+<mark>There appears to have been an additional, deep-rooted folkloric dogma at work that doomed efforts by gays to associate</mark> with one another or with their fellow sufferers.
+In his reminiscences, <mark>Hoess observed</mark> <mark>that “even if they were in poor physical shape, they always had to indulge their vice.”
 It wasn’t only Hoess and other SS rulers who presumed that homosexuals always had sex on their minds and were forever bent on seducing heterosexuals.
 The inmates themselves also tended to regard gays as men for whom nothing was more important than their genitalia.
 After all, that was why they were jailed, that was what distinguished them from all other prisoners.
 In the camps, with no women present, even the political prisoners worried that the situation offered the gays too many opportunities to approach sex-starved males.
 Such contact, in turn, was likely to lead to private relationships, perhaps with Kapos or even guards, which might endanger the solidarity of the antifascist coalition.
 Thus, when gay inmates tried to join a clandestine camp committee, they were rejected.
-Both Nazi overseers and their prisoners</mark> took it for granted that the men with the Pink triangles were somehow biologically programmed to seek nothing but sexual satisfaction.
+Both Nazi overseers and their prisoners</mark> took it for granted that <mark>the men with the Pink triangles</mark> were somehow biologically programmed to seek nothing but sexual satisfaction.
 Homophobia flourished everywhere, making it nearly impossible for gays to join any effort by prisoners to improve conditions in the barracks.
 They were suspect as a class.
 Whatever assistance they might offer was thought to mask a sexual motive.

 </from>
 </compare>